ZiadHatab/multiline-trl-calibration/README.md

 ## About the license

-The code in this repository is licensed under the BSD-3-Clause license.
 Feel free to do whatever you want with the code under limitations of [BSD-3-Clause license](https://github.com/ZiadHatab/multiline-trl-calibration/blob/main/LICENSE).

 [numpy]: https://github.com/numpy/numpy